r0075h3ll/Oralyzer/README.md

 ### Features

-Oralyzer can identify different types of Open Redirect Vulnerabilities :
+Oralyzer can identify different types of Open Redirect Vulnerabilities:
  - Header Based
  - Javascript Based
  - Meta Tag Based<br>

+Oralyzer uses <a href="https://github.com/tomnomnom/waybackurls">waybackurls</a> to fetch URLs from archive.org, it then separates and stores the URLs that have specific parameters in them, parameters that are more likely to be vulnerable.

 ### Installation

 Oralyzer is built with python3.6 and hence aforesaid version would be ideal for it's smooth functioning.<br>